simonsf/ct-aspects/README.md

 -----------------------

-Due to potential commercial issue, the trained model on large dataset was not included.
+Note that due to potential commercial issue, the trained model on large dataset was not included.